cloudteams/DeveloperPlatform/README.md

-# CloudTeams Team Platform
+# CloudTeams Developer Platform

-BSCW (c) 1995-2017 Fraunhofer FIT and OrbiTeam Software GmbH & Co.
-KG, cf. BSCW_COPYRIGHT (bscw@fit.fraunhofer.de, info@orbiteam.de)

-## About CloudTeams Team Platform
+## About CloudTeams Developer Platform

-The CloudTeams team platform is implemented as an extension to BSCW (http://www.bscw.de/start/en/), which is the underlying document management and collaboration platform.

-The CloudTeams team platform supports the workflow of the CloudTeams methodology for teams for managing software projects, collaborating in software teams, and running campaigns with customers.
-Moreover it provides interfaces that enable the customer platform and the persona builder to request project resources from and to deliver customer feedback to the team platform.
-By connecting to software development, testing and deployment tools it seamlessly integrates environments that software projects use in their software development process.
+The CloudTeams developer platform supports the workflow of the CloudTeams methodology for teams.
+It  offers advanced and leightweight tools for managing software projects, collaborating in software teams, and running campaigns with customers.
+Moreover it integrates the persona builder, requirements builder, and the business model canvas tool implemented in the ideation platform (https://github.com/cloudteams/IdeationPlatform).
+By connecting software projects to third-party software development, testing and deployment tools (https://github.com/cloudteams/DeveloperServices) it seamlessly integrates environments that software projects use in their software development process.

+The CloudTeams developer platform is implemented as an extension to the proprietary groupware system BSCW (http://www.bscw.de/start/en/), which is the underlying document management and collaboration platform.

-We offer you two options to evaluate the team platform at no cost:
+We offer you two options to evaluate the developer platform at no cost:
   - Public CloudTeams platform, the free-trial service (requires only 2 minutes to set up and run).
   - Installation and test on an in-house server and then enjoy a free 90-day trial licence.